carstenSpraener/cgV19/README.md

 The one thing, that makes it special is the _stereotype_ definition on the Class.
 This marks the class as a PoJo.

-Stereotypes telling __cgV19__ what kind a generator is to use.
+Stereotypes telling __cgV19__ what kind of generator is to use.
 The PoJo-Cartridge used in the build script maps this stereotyped classes to the PoJo-Generator which will create a PoJo Java-Class.

 ### Running the generator
 To transform you model in a java class,  start `gradle generate`.
-This will create a new source directory `src/main/java-gen` and inside that directory a package `example.nxtgen.hello` wich contains...
+This will create a new source directory `src/main/java-gen` and inside that directory a package `de.spraener.nxtgen.hello` wich contains...
 I think you can emagine.

 Now you can use the generated Person-Class inside your code.